Jerkbaits vs. Minnow Lures: Understanding Key Differences for Effective Fishing

 • Ideal for twitch-pause retrieve

-• Heavily pressured lakes where fish need more trigger stimulation
+• In heavily pressured lakes where fish require more stimulus

-• Fishing specific structure, like docks, timber, or drop-offs
+• When targeting specific structures like docks, timber, or drop-offs

 Key Insight: Minnow lures “look real.”
 Jerkbaits “act injured.”